-Devastating fires destroyed the landscape and wildlife at Marsden Moor in 2019.
-The biggest fire, in April, damaged 700 hectares of moorland and took four days to put out.
-In 2020, we saw more fires despite a nationwide lockdown due to the coronavirus outbreak.
+Devastating fires have destroyed the landscape and wildlife at Marsden Moor.
+The biggest fire, in April 2019, damaged 700 hectares of moorland and took four days to put out.
+In April 2021, we suffered another large fire following a dry spell of weather.

-The fires in 2019 caused widespread devastation to this special landscape.
+The fires on Marsden Moor caused widespread devastation to this special landscape.
 Thanks to the support of National Trust members and the local community, we've raised over £100,000 so far to help repair the damage.
 This money has been used for things like replacing equipment, repairing fences and planting more spahgnum moss.
 But there's still more that needs to be done.

 Although it looks like much of the grass has already grown back on the moor, the damage is deep and long lasting.
 The moor’s lost its diverse range of plants which help support the rare birds and mountain hares that live there.
 Important peat soils have been scorched and destroyed, the front line in the battle against climate change.
 This peat will take hundreds if not thousands of years to recover.

 It’s estimated that the fires in 2019 caused £500,000 worth of damage.
 The fire in April 2021 caused a further £200,000 worth of damage.